-- 5.1.3 Body of the Vehicle Although windshields are required, solar cars need not have a body or covering unless the event judges determine that the driving of that vehicle would be unsafe and/or create an unreasonable risk of harm to the driver.
+- 5.1.2.1 Suspension Suspension components must be properly rated for the weight of the solar car.
+Improperly rated suspension components can lead to unstable handling and potential for roll-over.
+As such, suspension components must not exceed 50% of travel when fully loaded. - 5.1.3 Body of the Vehicle Although windshields are required, solar cars need not have a body or covering unless the event judges determine that the driving of that vehicle would be unsafe and/or create an unreasonable risk of harm to the driver.
 Solar cars are required to have a belly pan sufficient to protect the driver. - 5.2 Structural Safety Safety is the Sponsor's primary concern with regard to the structural development and fabrication of the solar cars.
 Insufficient regard for structural safety will result in disqualification from the event during scrutineering.

-In specific, solar cars must be constructed with three structural safety components: a roll cage structure near the driver, a crush zone structure on the outside of the roll cage, and a roll bar.
+In specific, solar cars must be constructed with three codependent structural safety components: a roll cage structure near the driver, a separate crush zone structure on the outside of the roll cage, and a roll bar.
 All structures must be designed to help protect the driver in the event of collision.
-The roll cage structure is intended to be constructed with heavier material so that it does not deform during the collision whereas the crush zone structure can be constructed with lighter material so that it gives way and absorbs the energy of the impact.
+The roll cage structure is intended to be constructed with heavier material so that it does not deform during the collision whereas the crush zone structure can be constructed with lighter material so that it gives way without deforming the roll cage and absorbs the energy of the impact.